harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integrations-overview.md

 sidebar_position: 1
 ---

+Harness SEI integrations helps you to integrate SEI with your issue management systems, codebase, ci/cd tools, and collaboration and monitoring tools.
 In order to calculate metrics, you must integrate your SDLC tools with SEI.

 Interactions with third-party systems on Harness SEI are managed through the SEI integrations.
-SEI integrations contain the information necessary for the Harness Platform and modules to integrate and work with SDLC tools, such as Git providers, issue management systems, communication tools, and more.

-For example, an SEI GitHub integration authenticates through a GitHub account to collect data about activity in your teams' GitHub repos (such as PRs, commits, and merges).
+For example, an SEI GitHub integration authenticates through a GitHub account to collect data about activity in your teams GitHub repos (such as PRs, commits, and merges).

 You can use any application-specific integration supported by Harness SEI to integrate your tool with SEI.
 If you need to connect a CI/CD tool that currently lacks integration support from SEI, you have the option to create a custom CI/CD integration separately.

 :::info
-Please note that after adding an integration and for each subsequent data sync, it may take up to 24 hours for the data to be fully reflected on SEI.
-This means that any widgets you configure on Insights using this integration may not display data until the synchronization is completed.
+After adding an integration, it may take up to 24 hours for data to fully sync to SEI.
+During this time, any widgets you set up in Insights may not display data until the sync is complete.
 :::

 ![](./static/integrations-overview.png)